Katipo007/zrocksdb/README.md

 This is project is still under development, and is not recommended for production use at this stage.
 Contributions are welcome.

-This does not yet provide a Zig wrapper for using the rocksdb API.
+This does not yet provide a Zig wrapper for using the RocksDB API.
 Currently provides:
 - A Zig module `zrocksdb`.
 - The `rocksdb` static/shared library.
-- Access to the rocksdb `include/` directory via the named lazypath `include`.
+- Access to the RocksDB `include/` directory via the named lazypath `include`.

 ## Dependencies